splunk/splunk-sdk-javascript/README.md

 directory to the Splunk apps directory or you can create a symbolic link to it.
 Then, restart Splunk.

-**Note**: `new_english` does a domain check against the requester, and will return an error if it is not in the list.
-If you are accessing Splunk from a domain/IP that is different than `localhost` or `127.0.0.1`, you should add your domain/IP to the `new_english/default/json.conf` file.
+**Note**: The `new_english app performs a domain check by comparing the requester's domain and IP address against the list of allowed ones in the `new_english/default/json.conf` file.
+If the requester's domain and IP address are not in this list, the app returns an error.
+If you are accessing Splunk from a domain and IP address other than `localhost` and `127.0.0.1`, add your domain and IP address to the conf file.

 **Examples for Mac OS X**: